-Growing Instruction: Seedlings can be transplanted in your grow bed at three weeks when plants have at least 2-3 real leaves.
-You can add phosphorus supplement fertilizer to the seedlings in the second or third week to avoid plant stress during transplant.
+Growing Instruction: Seedlings can be transplanted into your grow bed at three weeks when plants have at least 2-to 3 real leaves.
+To avoid plant stress during transplant, you can add phosphorus supplement fertilizer to the seedlings in the second or third week.

 When transplanting lettuce in a colder climate, expose your seedlings to the colder temperature and direct sunlight for 3-5 days for a higher survival rate.
 When transplanting in warm weather, place a light sun-shade over the plants for 2-3 days to avoid plant stress.

 To achieve crisp, sweet lettuce, maintain a high nitrate level in your system.
 If you're growing in a grow bed, plant new lettuce where the taller plants will partially shade them.